-- 1. A sub-minimum mark is required for each assessment task. - There are no re-submissions as opportunities are given to students, to submit draft work. - 3.
-In the event of not obtaining the sub-minimum mark for any of the assessment tasks, students will then fail the entire subject. - 4.
+- 1. A sub-minimum mark is required for each assessment task. - 2.
+In the event of not obtaining the sub-minimum mark for any of the assessment tasks, students will then fail the entire subject. - 3.
 "Research Methods & Techniques I" is a co-requisite for "Dental Materials IV (Module II) (Research Project)".

-NOTE:In addition to the above, the rule pertaining to the ND: Dental Technology - 4.3.3.7 applies.
+NOTE: In addition to the above, the rule pertaining to the ND: Dental Technology - 4.3.3.7 applies.

-5.4 Subject Content: B Tech: Dental Technology
+8.4 Subject Content: B Tech: Dental Technology